riddlesio/go-engine/README.md

 Use Gradle to build a .jar of the engine.
 Go to Tasks -> build -> jar.
 The .jar file can be found at `build/libs/`.

+*Note: you can also download the pre-built engine jar from the releases tab on the Github repo.*

 ## Running

 Running is handled by the MatchWrapper.
 This application handles all communication between